 We periodically review our long-lived assets to be held and used, including proved oil and natural gas properties, whenever events or circumstances indicate that the carrying value of those assets may not be recoverable.
 We review our oil and natural gas properties by asset group.
 The estimated future net cash flows are based upon the underlying reserves and anticipated future pricing.
 An impairment loss is recognized if the sum of the expected undiscounted future net cash flows is less than the carrying amount of the assets.
 If the estimated undiscounted future net cash flows are less than the carrying amount of a particular asset, the Partnership recognizes an impairment loss for the amount by which the carrying amount of the asset exceeds the estimated fair value of such assets.
-The fair value of the proved properties is measured based on the income approach, which incorporates a number of assumptions involving expectations of future product prices, which the Partnership bases on the forward-price curves, estimates of oil and a risk adjusted discount rate of 10%.
+The fair value of the proved properties is measured based on the income approach, which incorporates a number of assumptions involving expectations of future product prices, which the Partnership bases on the forward-price curves, estimates of oil and gas reserves, estimates of future expected operating and capital costs and a risk adjusted discount rate of 10%.
 These inputs are categorized as Level 3 in the fair value hierarchy.